3v401/HackTheBox/Headless/README.md

 (pic18)
 (pic19)

 This means that you accessed the webserver shell.
-Playing around (moving through folders) you can get the file `user.txt` where the flag is located.
+Playing around (moving through folders) you can get the file `user.txt` where the user flag is located.

 #### Root flag